Hire Us

 Anastasiia Avramenko

-This is how many marketers, recruiters, engineers or product managers got involved in completely new contexts—internal events, community building, or office hacks, to list just a few of the many examples.
+This is how many developers, HRs, and product managers get involved in completely new contexts – internal events, community building, or office hacks, to list just a few of the many examples.

 By the way, we are hiring.
 Check out our job openings.